miihirr/odin-recipes/README.md

 # odin-recipes
 recepies
-this will me first html pro
-which will display various recipes
+this will be my first html project which will display various recipes